Wade

 Who are WSP Scholars?

-Wade Scholarship Program is a magnet for talent.
-We seek to mitigate the underrepresentation of people of African descent in STEM.
-We seek scholars who wish to become diverse, multidisciplinary emerging leaders and guide them to collaborate, innovate, and communicate to address complex challenges facing society.
+The Wade Scholarship Program is a magnet for exceptional talent.
+We aim to address the underrepresentation of individuals from economically disadvantaged backgrounds in STEM.
+We seek scholars who aspire to become multidisciplinary leaders, driven to collaborate, innovate, and communicate in solving complex challenges facing society.

 Who are we looking for?

-We seek African Americans and other Black applicants of African descent with a bachelor’s degree in a STEM discipline from any accredited college or university in the U.S. or abroad and who want a master’s degree.
+We seek applicants already residing in the U.S. who hold a bachelor’s degree in a STEM discipline from an accredited college or university in the U.S. or abroad and are motivated to pursue a master’s degree in engineering.
+We are especially interested in individuals from economically disadvantaged backgrounds that includes:

 What does the scholarship cover?

-Scholars receive full funding for master’s-level coursework (3.3 semesters if on the semester system, or 5 quarters if on the quarter system).
-The scholarships pay the full cost of tuition, on campus housing, a food allowance, instructional supplies, other academic expenses, a small stipend, and round-trip transportation, all as specified on the school’s website.
+Scholars receive funding for master’s-level coursework (3.3 semesters if on the semester system, or 5 quarters if on the quarter system).
+The scholarships pay the cost of tuition, on campus housing, a food allowance, instructional supplies, other academic expenses, as specified on the school’s website.
+The maximum award is $50,000 per student.

 What is the WSP Criteria?